artefactual-labs/mets-retriever/README.md

 * METS files are fetched to a directory specified with the `--output-dir` argument.
 If one is not provided, a `mets_files` directory will be created in the current directory and METS files will be written there.
-* Storage Service credentials must be included using the `--ss-url` and `--ss-api-key` arguments for both commands.
+* Storage Service credentials must be included using the `--ss-url`, `--ss-user-name`, and `--ss-api-key` arguments for both commands.
 By default these default to values from the Archivematica Docker development environment.
 * If the `--sidecar` flag is passed, a sidecar txt file will be written alongside each METS file in the output directory with additional metadata about the AIP not found in the METS file, namely, the storage location UUID and the